fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Networking/v1.6.1/Azure.Networking.md

 ### [Set-AzureVirtualNetworkGatewayKey](./Set-AzureVirtualNetworkGatewayKey.md)
-Sets the key for an azure_2 virtual network gateway.
+Sets the key for an Azure virtual network gateway.

 ### [Set-AzureVNetGatewayDefaultSite](./Set-AzureVNetGatewayDefaultSite.md)